ch4og/nixos-config/README.md

 ### Very basic one since I'm only starting to use NixOS (and don't know Nix yet)

+To use this config there is a justfile.

 [My Nixvim config](https://github.com/ch4og/nixvim)

 TODO: